spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 * Ocean Savings panel shows the amount of money, CPU, memory (GiB/TiB), and GPU compute resources saved when you utilize Ocean to manage your Kubernetes cluster.
 Specifically, these are savings from running spot instances, bin packing, and reverting to lower-cost nodes.
 * The Ocean Managed Nodes and Resources panel shows information about your Ocean-managed and unmanaged nodes and your managed CPU, memory, and GPU resources.
 * Resource Allocation panel shows resource allocation information about your managed CPU, memory (GiB/TiB), and GPU resources at the cluster level.
-  * Drill down to view resource allocation information at the node level in the Nodes tab.
+  * Drill down to view resource allocation information at the namespace, Virtual Node Group, node pool, or node level.
+Each has a dedicated tab to the right of the Overview tab.

 ## Access the Ocean Cloud Cluster Overview

 To access the Ocean Cluster Overview dashboard:
 1. click **Ocean > Cloud Clusters** in the left main menu.

 2. Select a cluster from the list of clusters.

 ## Ocean Savings Panel